IATSE 122

 Organizing a union in your workplace is about getting more rights and more power for you and your co-workers.
 Represented workers have a say about wages, benefits and working conditions.
 Representation is the best way to secure the things you care about and we are here to help.

-Protection Your Rights is Priority #1
+Protecting Your Rights is Priority #1

-Knowing Your Rights is the First Step
+Knowing Your Rights Is The First Step

 Benefits Unions Provide